Configure Health Alerts

 $used

-Predict if any disk will run out of space in the near future.
+Scenario: Predict when disks will run out of space based on the current fill rate.

 template: disk_fill_rate